Carliss Y. Baldwin: Honors and awards

 Baldwin and Kim B. Clark won the Newcomen-Harvard Award for Best Paper Published in the Business History Review in 1994 for "Capital Budgeting Systems and Capabilities Investments in U.S. Companies after World War II".
 With Christoph Hienerth and Eric von Hippel, she won the 2007 University of Vienna Best Paper Award for "How User Innovations Become Commercial Products: A Theoretical Investigation and a Case Study".

 She received the 2008 Distinguished Speaker Award from the Technology Management Section of INFORMS.
-Her 2008 paper in the journal Industrial and Corporate Change was selected as one of the Best Twenty Articles from First Twenty Years of Publication (1992–2011).
+Her 2008 paper “Where do Transactions Come From?
+Modularity, Transactions, and the Boundaries of Firms,” in the journal Industrial and Corporate Change was selected as one of the Best Twenty Articles from First Twenty Years of Publication (1992–2011).

-In 2015 Baldwin was recognized as the Distinguished Scholar of the Technology and Innovation Management (TIM) division of the Academy of Management.
-In 2014, Baldwin was awarded an honorary doctorate by Technische Universität München (TUM) School of Management.
+In 2014, Baldwin was awarded an honorary doctorate by the Technical University of Munich (TUM) School of Management.

-With Bo Becker and Vincent Dessain, Baldwin won the 2015 Case Centre Award in the Finance, Accounting and Control category for “Roche’s Acquisition of Genentech” (HBS Case 210–040).
+In 2015 Baldwin was recognized as the Distinguished Scholar of the Technology and Innovation Management (TIM) division of the Academy of Management.With Bo Becker and Vincent Dessain, Baldwin won the 2015 Case Centre Award in the Finance, Accounting and Control category for “Roche’s Acquisition of Genentech” (HBS Case 210–040).

+In 2016, Baldwin and Eric von Hippel's paper “Modeling a Paradigm Shift: From Producer Innovation to User and Open Collaborative Innovation”, published in Organization Science, received the TIMES Best Paper Award for innovation and entrepreneurship research published in an INFORMS journal.

+In 2021, Baldwin was named a Foundation Scholar by the Knowledge and Innovation Interest Group of the Strategic Management Society.

+Research

+Baldwin's early research dealt with corporate finance and capital investment, including work with Kim B. Clark on the capital budgeting systems adopted by large American companies after the Second World War.
+During the 1990s her attention shifted to the design of complex technological systems.
+In Design Rules, Volume 1: The Power of Modularity (2000), she and Clark argued that modularity, the division of a complex system into components that can be designed independently while remaining interoperable, explains much of the innovation and changing structure of the computer industry.

+Her later work examined the relationship between technical architecture and organizational structure.
+In a 2016 article with Lyra Colfer, Baldwin reviewed 142 empirical studies of the "mirroring hypothesis" and concluded that mirroring was a common, though not universal, pattern.With Eric VonHippel, she also examined the shift from producer-led innovation to user and open collaborative innovation.

+In 2023, Industrial and Corporate Change published a special issue marking the twentieth anniversary of Design Rules and examining its impact on research in innovation and organization design.

+In 2024, MIT Press published Design Rules, Volume 2: How Technology Shapes Organizations as an open-access monograph.
+The book examines how different technological architectures influence the structure and strategy of organizations.